 “Rana’s interpretation of the American past helps make sense of the Revolution’s democratic potential, and also the problems facing American democracy today.”—Johann Neem, Journal of Colonialism and Colonial History

 “Rana makes a compelling case for a populist account of self-rule at the heart of the U.S. political tradition.”—M. G. Spencer, Choice

 A Huffington Post Best Social and Political Awareness Book of the Year, 2010

-Romance of the Constitution: Veneration and Resistance in the American Century
+Rise of the Constitution: Empire and the Shaping of an American Romance